junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean doesn't realize he's holding his breath when he turns on the light.
 It's not like he's expecting a partner or a cooked dinner on the table, right?

 But he does find Castiel standing by the window, staring outside.
-The river flows underneath, stretching from one side to the other, reflecting the night light from the buildings and traffic by its shores.
+The river flows underneath the building, stretching from one side to the other, reflecting the night light from the buildings and traffic by its shores.
 The darkness and starry night light makes his figure look more solid, as if just a human standing by the window, enjoying the penthouse view, waiting for someone to join him.

 "You're still here," Dean says with a relieved exhale, closing the door and dropping the key on the table.